Märta Måås at the Royal Palace

 Together with external loans, the exhibition will also present around sixty rugs reflecting Märta Måås-Fjetterström's output up until her death in 1941.

-The exhibition will be held in the Hall of State at the Royal Palace between 13 October 2019 and 19 April 2020.
+The exhibition will be held in the Hall of State at the Royal Palace until autumn 2020 (exact dates will be announced later on).

 The entry fee to the exhibition is included in the Palace ticket.
 Entrance to the exhibition via the Outer court yard.
 The Royal Palace is open daily.